washerwatcher/washerwatcher.github.io/index.md

 Admin users view a page similar to the availability page, but have the ability to delete a broken washer, or add a new washer.
 [Admin Add Washer Page (Note: you must be certified as admin to view)](http://washerwatcher.meteorapp.com/#/machines)
 ![](images/Admin.PNG)

 Super-Admins can view all accounts and change any user to be an admin.
-[Super-Admin Account Status Page](http://washerwatcher.meteorapp.com/#/admin)
+[Super-Admin Account Status Page (Note: You must be certified as Super-Admin to view)](http://washerwatcher.meteorapp.com/#/admin)
 ![](images/SuperAdmin.PNG)

 Any common questions users might have can be answered in the Frequently Asked Questions page.
 [Frequently Asked Questions Page](http://washerwatcher.meteorapp.com/#/faq)